-- Receive an "Above Average" rating on the Management and Occupancy Reviews for Kings Road and Lancaster Homes. - Average an annual occupancy rate of 99% at Kings Road and Lancaster Homes. - Collect 98% of rent billed to tenants.
+- Receive an "Above Average" rating on the Management and Occupancy Reviews for Kings Road and Lancaster Homes. - Collect 98% of rent billed to tenants.

 CAPITAL IMPROVEMENTS

 Mission: Implement and administer the Capital Fund Program (CFP), CDBG funds, and other program funds for the improvement and modernization of the public housing developments and ensure that funds are obligated and expended in compliance with Federal Regulations.